 - 1. The faculty developer completes the online Proposal for a Career Studies Certificate packet.
 If courses new to the VCCS will be proposed in support of the program, the guidelines in the Proposal for a New VCCS Course section must also be followed.
 If courses new to TCC will be proposed in support of the program, the guidelines in the Proposal for Activating an Existing Course within the Master Course File section shall be met. - 2.
 The faculty developer reviews the request with the appropriate dean(s). - 3.
-The Program Advisory Committee reviews the request and recommends referral to Academic Services. - 4.
-Academic Services reviews the request for compliance and administrative issues and refers to the Curriculum Committee if the request is complete.
-At a regular meeting of Academic Services, the faculty developer and appropriate dean may be asked to present the career studies certificate for review if there are preliminary concerns or questions. - 5.
-Academic Services determines if the new curriculum represents a potential substantive change.
+The Program Advisory Committee reviews the request and recommends referral to Academic Affairs. - 4.
+Academic Affairs reviews the request for compliance and administrative issues and refers to the Curriculum Committee if the request is complete.
+At a regular meeting of Academic Affairs, the faculty developer and appropriate dean may be asked to present the career studies certificate for review if there are preliminary concerns or questions. - 5.
+Academic Affairs determines if the new curriculum represents a potential substantive change.
 If so, Institutional Effectiveness is contacted and SACSCOC is notified if deemed necessary. - 6.
-The Curriculum Committee reviews the request and recommends approval/disapproval by the Vice President.
+The Curriculum Committee reviews the request and recommends approval/disapproval by the Executive Vice President.
 The faculty developer and appropriate dean should present the career studies certificate to the Curriculum Committee for review.
 The faculty developer and dean will not be present during discussions of merit or cast a vote for approval or rejection of the proposed program.

 If the Curriculum Committee recommends that the career studies certificate be denied approval, rationale for rejection must be provided to the dean and faculty developer at the meeting.
 The appropriate dean and faculty developer have the option of revising or abandoning the request.
-Although the Vice President reviews the Committee's recommendation, the Vice President has college-level authority for advancing new career studies certificate requests.
+Although the Executive Vice President reviews the Committee's recommendation, the Executive Vice President has college-level authority for advancing new career studies certificate requests.

-- 7. Upon the Vice President's approval, the College Board's Curriculum & Student Development Committee reviews the request and recommends Board action.
-The Vice President presents the career studies certificate for review. - 8.
-The College Board approves or denies the request. - 9.
-Academic Services notifies the appropriate dean and faculty developer of the Board's decision.
-Academic Services also locates an appropriate CIP code if necessary. - 10.
-Upon approval, Academic Services notifies VCCS Staff that a new career studies certificate has been approved and provides them with the CIP code.
-College awaits program code from VCCS. - 11.
-Academic Services publishes approved career studies certificate on the college website and in the Catalog (if deadline is met) and notifies OIS for entry in SIS and the admission application.
+- 7. Upon the Executive Vice President's approval, the College Board's Curriculum & Student Development Committee reviews the request and recommends Board action.
+The Executive Vice President and faculty/dean present the career studies certificate for review. - 8.
+The College Board approves or denies the request.
+If approved, it is documented on the 102 Form. - 9.
+Academic Affairs notifies the appropriate dean and faculty developer of the Board's decision.
+Academic Affairs also locates an appropriate CIP code if necessary. - 10.
+Upon approval, Academic Affairs notifies VCCS Staff that a new career studies certificate has been approved and recommends a CIP code.
+Notification must include the Career Studies Checklist and the signed VCCS 102 Form.
+College awaits program code from VCCS.

+11. Academic Affairs publishes approved career studies certificate on the college website and in the Catalog (if deadline is met) and notifies OIS for entry in SIS and the admission application.
 Counselors, Registrar, Institutional Effectiveness, Information Center, Library, and Financial Aid are also notified.